miekush/fluke-87v-alarm-clock/README.md

 I created a full writeup for this project on Hackster.io.
 See the project page [HERE](https://www.hackster.io/miekush/fluke-87v-alarm-clock-af6be2)!

+Update: Created another writeup for some of the recent upgrades on Hackster.io.
+See the project page [HERE](https://www.hackster.io/miekush/fluke-87v-alarm-clock-reloaded-a5dd7d)!

 # License

 MKE supports the open source hardware community by sharing hardware design files freely on GitHub!